Olament/Hanzi2PinyinEngine/README.md

 After the transformation, we obtain a graph above, where each vertex in the graph is a lexicon.
 Then, we should add weight to each directed edge in our SLM graph such that a directed edge from vertex $i$ to vertex $j$ has a weight ```P(i|j)``` from our statistic learning model.

 We can now calculate the probability of a sentence by finding its accumulated weight

+## Acknowledge
+Thanks to Mr. Guo Jiabao for open sourcing his [implementation](https://www.byvoid.com/zht/blog/slm_based_pinyin_ime) of SLM-based Pinyin inference algorithm.
+My algorithm would not be possible without this.
+We also thanks [岁寒](https://zhuanlan.zhihu.com/p/28332648) for sharing optimazation techniques on this topic.